Skip to Main Content /academics/nutrition/programs/dietetic-experiential-learning-track false

 Angela was drawn to Marywood University because it is a faith-based university with a mission to serve others, which aligns with her own values.
 The distance internship has allowed her to stay in her home in Ohio to do her online coursework; while developing professional contacts in her area to build upon for her future work as a practicing dietitian.
 Angela will be graduating with her master’s in nutrition in May of 2023 and will take the CDR exam in June.

-SEE MORE OF OUR INTERNS IN ACTION FOR 2022
+SEE MORE OF OUR STUDENTS IN ACTION FOR 2022

 nutrition students internship experiences image collage